Ryan-Biondo/The-Code-Quiz-Server/README.md

 - Project Organization: Primary task involved creating and organizing multiple components of a project.
 We also needed to split a monolithic application into a client-server model, creating effective coordination and synchronization between the two parts.

 - Quiz Questions: Formatted quiz questions in a structured manner, ensuring the elimination of options like "Both a and b" and "None of the above".
 This was done to accommodate the randomization of quiz options and prevent any ambiguity in answers.

-- Heroku Deployment: Dealt with unrelated Git histories and ensuring that the latest changes were effectively reflected in the Heroku app.

 - More development process at https://github.com/Ryan-Biondo/The-Code-Quiz-Client